WREATH OF HONOR

 by RE:site Studio

-The memorial, designed by Shane Allbritton and Norman Lee of RE:site Studios, honors the five men who lost their lives during the July 16, 2015 tragic shootings at the Armed Services Recruiting Center on Lee Highway and the U.S. Naval Operational Support Center and Marine Corps Reserve Center on Amnicola Highway.
+The memorial, designed by Shane Allbritton and Norman Lee of RE:site Studio, honors the five men who lost their lives during the July 16, 2015 tragic shootings at the Armed Services Recruiting Center on Lee Highway and the U.S. Naval Operational Support Center and Marine Corps Reserve Center on Amnicola Highway.

 The memorial concept is inspired by the symbolic form of the wreath; representing the notions of eternity, continuity and memory.
 In the military tradition of wreath laying, this gesture recognizes honor and sacrifice.
 This memorial wreath marks the Riverpark site made sacred by the attacks at the nearby US Navy Operational Support Center.
 It also acknowledges the acts of kindness and strength that followed, in the form of memorials and vigils held at the Tennessee River Park.